 As I said, I don’t know what to expect.
-For me the instinct is to downplay it – it’s rare that dire predictions turn out so dire.
+For me the instinct is to downplay it – dire predictions rarely turn out so dire.
 It happens though.
 I half expect my trip home tonight will be disrupted.
-Prahran station floods with any decent rainfall, and the 80mm predicted today will surely inundate it.
-By past experience that means crowded buses and halting progress through streets clogged with traffic.
+Prahran station floods with any decent rainfall and the 80mm predicted today would surely inundate it.
+By experience, that means crowded buses and halting progress through streets clogged with traffic.

 We’re fortunate, I guess, that most of the rain will fall over the weekend.
 I can recall many years ago when I worked in St Kilda road when a sudden extreme downfall led to flash flooding.
 I lived in South Yarra then, across the road from where I worked.
 St Kilda road had become a virtual river and come home time I had no choice but to take my shoes and socks off and wade through water that reached just above my knee to get to the far side of the road.

 I don’t expect that today, but then I don’t really know what to expect.